Becoming a phlebotomist, the training

 Keep your current job: Until you have officially been hired for another position, it is a good idea to keep your current job as long as possible.
-Not only will you keep getting paid, but it will provide you with additional experience that will make you more appealing to future employers.
+Not only will you keep getting paid, but it will provide you with an additional experience that will make you more appealing to future employers.

 Maintain positive relationships: Some people are incredibly difficult to work with and it is tempting to tell them how you really feel.
 However, you must remember that your past superiors and peers may be contacted by the employer that you want to work with in the future.
 If you can maintain a positive relationship with your current work associates, it will make it much easier to acquire a new job.